by Tracy C. Brown

-(8) Artifact collecting is viewed as a sacred brotherhood (and sisterhood) on these forums—in my opinion a bit of a perverse brotherhood or sisterhood.
+(8) Artifact collecting is also viewed as a sacred brotherhood (and sisterhood) on these forums—in my opinion a bit of a perverse brotherhood or sisterhood.
 You might be surprised at this, but a number of artifact collectors do not approve of digging for artifacts—and they will tell you so.
 They also have no problem saying it straight to a digger’s face.
 What is the perverse part?
 If a shovel digger or a bulldozer digger is criticized in any way, form, or fashion on a forum—by a noncollector—the collector members of the forum who dislike digging quickly run to the odd-man-out digger and surround him with a massive group hug of love, joy, protection, and support.
 This weird brotherhood of collectors is a lot like what President Donald J. Trump said in his 2016 election campaign:

 [I could] stand in the middle of Fifth Avenue and shoot somebody [and not] lose any voters.

 (9) Beware of knee-jerk hotheads and bullies on these artifact collector and treasure hunter forums.
 Public school playgrounds have them and so do these forums.
 Some artifact collectors just plain hate professional archaeologists—some with an almost perfect hatred.
 In my honest opinion, those few people tend to be the hotheads and bullies on these forums.
 If you are a professional archaeologist or archaeology student—and you do or say something they perceive to be incorrect, off-color, or offensive—and it does not take very much—the hotheads and bullies will come after you with a passionate, single-minded, and enduring vengeance for every hurt artifact collectors have ever felt at the hands of professional archaeologists across the past 60 years.